 Ritz Lounge reopens, boosting Riverside neighborhood revitalization efforts

-The Ritz originally opened in 1957, but the building has been home to neighborhood businesses going back to the 1920s.
-Its reopening marks an important step in revitalizing the Riverside neighborhood, offering a space that promotes community and culture.

-De’Amon Harges, co-founder and executive director of Ritz International, and Mark Allen, kitchen manager at Ritz Lounge, joined Daybreak to discuss the exciting developments.
+De’Amon Harges, co-founder and executive director of Ritz International, and Mark Allen, kitchen manager at Ritz Lounge, joined News 8’s Jeremy Jenkins on WISH-TV’s Daybreak to discuss the exciting developments.

 “As residents, we saw a need to enhance the vitality of our community,” said Harges.
 “We partnered with the Indianapolis Foundation, CICF, and Impact Central to create a Black Cultural Corridor, which will serve not only as a hub for culture but also for affordable housing.”